2024 Indonesian general election: Contesting parties

 To participate in the election, political parties had to have branches in every province in Indonesia, 75% of regencies or cities in those provinces, and 50% of districts in regencies where the party have branches.
 In April 2022, the Ministry of Law and Human Rights declared the names of 75 national political parties eligible to register for the 2024 elections.
 In the end, a total of 24 political parties registered with the KPU to run in the election nationally.
 On 14 December 2022, the KPU announced that 17 parties would be eligible to contest the legislative election.

 The Ummah Party, who the KPU deemed not qualified to participate in the elections, accused the KPU of irregularities in the process.
 The party subsequently filed a written complaint.
 Following mediations brokered by Bawaslu between the party and the KPU on 20 and 21 December, Bawaslu instructed the electoral commission to repeat the verification process for Ummah Party.
 The party declared as qualified to participate in the election on 30 December.

 Meanwhile, the Just and Prosperous People's Party (PRIMA), which registration was initially rejected, filed a lawsuit against KPU, and won the right for a second verification from the KPU.
 However, on 19 April 2023, the KPU deemed PRIMA not qualified to participate in 2024 elections after the party failed in its factual verification phase, where the KPU found the party's membership numbers below the required threshold.
-The Indonesian Justice and Unity Party and Berkarya Party also failed to qualify for the election, despite participating in 2019 and having had party members elected as members of regional legislatures then.
+The Indonesian Justice and Unity Party and Berkarya Party also failed to qualify for the election, despite participating in 2019 and having previously had party members elected as members of regional legislatures then.